GeoBigData/gbdx-training/task_to_platform.md

 - these instructions will build a Docker container with a fresh Ubuntu installation, install libraries and dependencies, create a directory, place the script inside it, and execute the script when a container is built from that Docker image

-## build Docker image from Dockerfile
+## build
 - next, navigate to the directory containin your Dockerfile and use the following command within a Docker session to build the Docker image `docker build -t <docker username>/<docker repository> .`  (note '.' at end of command)
 - this may take several minutes the first time, but because Docker build an image in layers, should build quicker the next time
 - use the command `docker images` to see if your image was successfully built
-- you can now run a Docker container from that image, navigate within the container like you would any Linux system, see your scripts, and `exit` to get out of the container
+- you can now run a Docker container from that image, navigate within the container like you would any Linux system, see your scripts, `exit` to get out of the container

-## run and test
+## test
+- the platform will pull and run your algorithm along with data from an S3 location during runtime, but an easy way to test that your algorithm executes as expected is to run the container with local data mounted as a volume

-Docker command to run container with mounted data for testing `docker run -v ~/<full path to input data>:/mnt/work/input -it <docker username>/<docker repository> bash`
+`docker run -v ~/<full path to input data>:/mnt/work/input -it <docker username>/<docker repository> bash`

+## push

 ## write JSON task definition
 (will need to write a JSON doc with a task definition, then use task registery API to register to platform)